zhangxinghub/blogdown/content/project/Museum.md

 +++
-[Teck-hua Ho](http://teckho.com), [Hang Wu](https://hangwu.weebly.com/) and **Xing Zhang**

-Consumers commit the sunk cost fallacy, a canonical example of irrationality, when their decisions are influenced by costs that have already been incurred and cannot be reversed.
-Results from field studies on the existence of the sunk cost effect are mixed.
-In this paper, the authors report a large-scale randomized field experiment involving more than 2,800 museum customers.
-The authors randomly assigned the participating customers to different rebate schemes and studied the influence of sunk costs on the length of time customers stayed in the museum.
-On average, customers who received a full rebate for the cost of the admission ticket reduced their length of stay in the museum by 9%.
-The sunk cost effect was mainly observed in the behavior of customers who came alone or with family members, rather than friends.
-For these customers, making a choice between two rebate schemes with identical expected rebate amounts increased the length of stay.
-The observation is consistent with the predictions of a mental accounting model with a reference-dependent sunk cost effect.
+[Teck-hua Ho](http://teckho.com), [Hang Wu](https://hangwu.weebly.com/) and **Xing Zhang** People commit the sunk cost fallacy when their decisions are influenced by costs that have already been incurred and cannot be reversed.
+The implication of the sunk cost fallacy to price discount is that people tend to consume less of the product when they purchase the product at discounted price.
+Recently, the gambling- or lottery-type price discount is drawing more and more attention from both practitioners and researchers.
+It is unclear how this probabilistic price discount affects consumption, and how it differs from the sure price discount with the same cost.
+In a large-scale randomized field experiment conducted in a museum, we compare the impact of these two price discount schemes on the length of time customers stayed in the museum.
+We found that the length of stay is more likely to be reduced by the probabilistic price discount than the sure price discount.
+In another treatment condition, we offered the consumer a choice between these two price discount schemes.
+We found offering choice increases the length of stay compared to the probabilistic price discount and sure price discount without choice.
+The results are consistent with diminishing sensitivity to sunk cost and reference-dependent sunk cost effect.